urskakra/tableau-webscraping-names-music/README.md

 Name represents and is a part of each individual's personal identity.

 Naming their child has always played an important role for parents.
-There is a controversial belief that a name can influence a child's future, however there are other social context that play a strong role in
+There is a controversial belief that a name can influence a child's future, however there are other social contexts that play a strong role in personal development and success.

 Quantitative sociological point of view, cultural traits and changes